 - Add the egg in small batches as you are swirling the soup.
 Make sure the egg is fully cooked before adding more.

-My Other Tips for Quick Chicken and Sweetcorn Soup
+Seasoning and Thickening the Quick Chicken and Sweetcorn Soup

 Other Similar Recipes Quick Chicken and Sweetcorn Soup

 - Steph’s Chicken and Sweetcorn Soup (from scratch)